G-Codes Versus ASHA NOMS

 According Frymark and ASHA, you should NOT be using these scales, UNLESS you or your healthcare organization has entered a contractual agreement with ASHA to have permission to utilize NOMS.
 In other words, if you are not a registered ASHA NOMS user or affiliated with an active NOMS-registered facility, you cannot use the 7-point FCMs for your G-Code reporting.

-Here are excerpts from the Frequently Asked Questions:
+Here are excerpts from their old version of Frequently Asked Questions:

 “How is NOMS related to the outcome measurement requirements using G-Codes?”